antokhio/strapi-plugin-categorizer/README.md

 # Strapi plugin categorizer
-A plugin that let's you categorize content quickly.
+A plugin that lets you categorise content quickly.

-`categorizer` is kind of relation builder based on json provided by custom field.
+`categorizer` is a kind of relation builder based on json created in custom field.
-The `categorizer` filed would let you select filtered relations one by one, then in beforeCreate or beforeUpdate, thouse json would be used to build actual rellations for `categories` field.
+The `categorizer` field would let you select filtered relations one by one, then in beforeCreate or beforeUpdate, those json would be used to build actual relations for `categories` field.

 So make sure that target content type has `categorizer` and `categories` attributes.